klmagpan/TS_Compiler/demo/README.md

 # TypeScript Compilation Demo
-## Branch: extending-tsconfig-bases
+## Branch: importing-javascript

-- Add a configuration base to TSConfig
+- Add analytics to the Globomantics microsite
-- Use a total of two configurations as the base for our TSConfig
-- Override property of combined bases
+- Exiting analytics SDK is written in JavaScript
+- Try importing JS with allowJS disabled
+	- Will not compile as expected

 ## Usage
 - Install dependencies
 ```bash